 HMCS Margaret Brooke

-Arctic and Offshore Patrol Ships are named after Canadian naval heroes who displayed outstanding leadership and heroism while serving in the navy during wartime.
+Arctic and Offshore Patrol Vessels are named after Canadian naval heroes who displayed outstanding leadership and heroism while serving in the navy during wartime.
 Margaret Brooke’s courage and self-sacrifice have inspired, and will continue to inspire, generations of Canadian naval personnel for years to come.

 On October 14, 1942, during a crossing of the Cabot Strait off the coast of Newfoundland, the ferry SS Caribou was torpedoed by the German submarine U-69.
 The ferry sank in five minutes.
 Fighting for her own survival, Lieutenant-Commander Brooke (who was a Sub-Lieutenant at the time) did everything humanly possible to save the life of her colleague and friend, Nursing Sister Sub-Lieutenant Agnes Wilkie, while both women clung to ropes on a capsized lifeboat.
 In spite of LCdr Brooke’s heroic efforts to hang on to her with one arm, her friend succumbed to the frigid water.